It's a Sin (TV series): Critical reception

-The series has been described as a "bonafide hit" upon release in the UK.
+The series was described as a "bonafide hit" upon release in the UK.
 Rotten Tomatoes reported an approval rating of 97% based on 75 reviews, with an average rating of 9.30/10.
 The website's critics consensus reads, "Propelled by an exquisite cast, empathetic writing, and a distinct visual style, It's a Sin is an incredible feat of small-screen magic."
 Metacritic gave the series a weighted average score of 91 out of 100 based on 26 reviews, indicating "universal acclaim".

 The performance of the cast received widespread acclaim.
 Olly Alexander's performance received a positive review from Josh Smith from Glamour, who branded him the "heart of the show".
 In another review, Suzy Feay of the Financial Times explained how "frivolous, bitchy Ritchie could easily be played as caricature, but Olly Alexander gives him a magnetic charm".
 Keeley Hawes' performance in the final episode received praise from critics and viewers.
 Lucy Devine from Tyla.com described her performance as "outstanding and magnificent".
 Joel Leaver of the Daily Post branded her scenes as a "masterclass performance".
 Similarly, Flora Carr from Radio Times described her performance as "stunning" and "heartbreaking", noting that some critics originally expressed confusion over Hawes' casting in the small role of Valerie, "a dowdy, cardigan-wearing Isle of Wight resident".
 Carr added that Hawes' performance in episode five quashed any confusion as she "turned in an acting tour de force as a mother whose grief and denial turns her vicious".
 Critics and viewers expressed their desire for Alexander and Hawes to win BAFTAs for their performances.

 In January 2021, Scarlett Russell from The Times branded it "the most talked-about show of the moment".
 Lucy Mangan from The Guardian praised the series, naming it a "poignant masterpiece".
 Of the character development she said "(Davies creates) real, flawed, entirely credible bundles of humanity and make it clear, without even momentary preachiness, how much they have to lose."
 Mangan drew comparisons to the COVID-19 pandemic, expanding that in its wake she felt that people could "empathise that bit more with the fear, uncertainty and responses rational and irrational to the emergence of a new disease."
 She concluded that any suggestions the series does not take its subject matter seriously enough are "nonsense".
 Adrian Lobb from The Big Issue praised the series for its characters.
 He stated "the journeys the characters in It's A Sin embark on over the decade the drama spans are truly profound."
 He noted the way the characters deal with HIV take viewers to the "outer reaches of the emotional galaxy."